 ** He signed all correspondence in ‘Irish green ink’.

 Here we will be presenting items that are from our members and are dear to our collecting interests.
 We at times have variant interests and as such you will see some pretty fascinating postings.
-We do this at a time when we can not meet due to a secure and stay in place mandate but will continue this feature for mutual benefit.
 Send us something to post!

 Submitted by Stan Turrini -James Farley